ObjectRetros/retro-scripts/README.md

 **Disclaimer**

 Those scripts is for educational purpose only.
-I am not responsible for how or where those scripts are being used
+I am not responsible for how or where those scripts are being used.

+**Future scripts**

 More scripts will potentially be added in the future.